 Corn Fritter Fun Facts We Missed

-Let us know if we missed any corn fritter fun facts in the comment section below.
-We always love to add to these lists.
+Let us know if we missed any corn fritter fun facts in the comment section or our food truck forum.
+We love to add to these lists.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Corn Fritters.